 My friend and I ended up booking this incredible full-day bike tour of Burgundy.
 It starts in Beaune, which again is a quick 30-minute train ride from Dijon, and lasts all day.

 You get to cycle through the vineyards of the Cote de Beaune, stopping at a Medieval castle.
-Then, you stop at a Grand Cru vineyard at Puligny-Montrachet before a typical Burgundian lunch (also with wine).
+You also stop at a Grand Cru vineyard at Puligny-Montrachet and have a typical Burgundian lunch (also with wine).

-Then, you end at a smaller vineyard in Pommard for another tasting before biking through vineyards back to Beaune.
+Then, you also get to go to a smaller vineyard for another tasting before biking through vineyards back to Beaune.

 It was so incredible, and I ended up purchasing a case of wine to take home!